NorthCoastChurch/IT-Policy/Policy-1-Acceptable-Use-Of-Information-Systems.md

 These systems are to be used for business purposes in serving the interests of North Coast Church and of its clients and members during normal operations.

-Effective security is a team effort involving the participation and support of every North Coast Church employee, nteer, and affiliate who deals with information and/or information systems.
+Effective security is a team effort involving the participation and support of every North Coast Church employee, volunteer, and affiliate who deals with information and/or information systems.

 It is the responsibility of every computer user to know these guidelines and to conduct activities accordingly.